 What Is Grievous Bodily Harm?

-Some examples of injuries that the Courts have found to constitute “Grievous Bodily Harm” include:
+Some examples of injuries that the courts have found to constitute GBH include:

-- Severe lacerations that require a large number of stitches, nerve reconstruction and/or surgery;
+- severe lacerations that require stitches, nerve reconstruction and/or surgery;

-- Causing a mother to lose her foetus; and
+- causing a woman to lose her foetus; and

-Some examples of injuries that the court has found NOT to constitute Grievous Bodily Harm include:
+Some examples of injuries that the court has found NOT to constitute GBH include:

 What Actions Might Constitute Unlawful or Negligent Acts?

 An unlawful act is any act that is against the law.
 That is, an act that is an offence under legislation or common law.
-Trivial offences against prohibitions or regulations aren’t included and the act must be a “dangerous” act.
+Trivial offences against prohibitions or regulations are not included and the act must be a “dangerous” act.